-The guides listed above reference provisions for the same purpose in 2012 and later editions of the International Building Code (IBC)[Chapters 14 and 26] and International Residential Code (IRC)[Section 703]. the "Guide to Attaching Exterior Wall Coverings through Foam Sheathing to Wood or Steel Wall Framing" (fsc.americanchemistry.com).
+The guides listed above reference provisions for the same purpose in 2012 and later editions of the International Building Code (IBC) [Chapters 14 and 26] and International Residential Code (IRC) [Section 703].
 Also, consult the cladding manufacturer and cladding fastener manufacturer for available data and installation instructions.
-In no case should the fastener type, size and penetration requirement be less stringent than required by the locally applicable building code or the siding manufacturer's installation instructions.
+In no case should the fastener type, size, and penetration requirement be less stringent than required by the locally applicable building code or the siding manufacturer's installation instructions.